BroadbandForum/usp-test/10-bulk-data-collection.md

 1. After enabling the BulkData profile the EUT sent 2 BulkData transfers to the HTTP endpoint within 130 (`(ReportingInterval * 2) + 10`) seconds.
-2. The EUT retries sending the BulkData transfer 3 times with each time occuring within the expected retry interval.
+2. The EUT retries sending the BulkData transfer 3 times with each time occurring within the expected retry interval.
 4. The EUT does not attempt to retry the BulkData transfer after receiving a positive response in step 9.
 3. Ensure the Manufacturer OUI, Product Class and Serial Number or the USP